 - Any diagnostic tests applicable (i.e. genetic or blood test results)

 - Reports from applicable diagnosing specialists for any of your child's diagnoses

 - Developmental Assessment (for children ages 0-5) or Psychological Evaluation (for children ages 6+) by a qualified professional within the past year (see details here)

 - Evaluations & plans of care within the past year from Physical, Occupational, Speech, and/or Behavior Therapists

-- Notes from physical, occupational, speech, and/or behavior therapy sessions demonstrating a current frequency of 5 or more therapies per week (from up to the past three months)
+- Notes from physical, occupational, speech, and/or behavior therapy sessions from the past 90 days

 - Full copy of your child's medical record from their primary care physician (coordinate picking this up with the physician form request, which will be explained in a later post)

 - IFSP from Early Intervention (Babies Can't Wait in GA) less than a year old if your little one is under 3